-1. Facelift: Most notable is the redesign of the front end that now features a symmetrical aesthetic.
-The seat and fuel tanks have been trimmed to offer improved rider support and knee grip while principal contact surfaces have been maximized to optimize the connection between rider and bike.
+1. Facelift.
+The redesign’s most notable change was the front end’s new symmetrical aesthetic, replacing the asymmetrical headlight that had drawn comparisons for a decade.
+The seat and fuel tank were trimmed for improved rider support and knee grip, with principal contact surfaces maximized to optimize the connection between rider and bike.

-2. M Package: BMW is now offering an M Package for the 2020 S1000RR that includes Motorsports paint finish, carbon fiber wheels, lightweight battery, chassis kit, sports seat, and Pro Mode.
+2. M Package.
+BMW introduced an M Package for the 2020 S1000RR that included Motorsports paint finish, carbon fiber wheels, a lightweight battery, a chassis kit, a sports seat, and an exclusive Pro Mode.

-6. New riding modes: The list of riding modes include Rain, Road, Dynamic and Race.
-With the M Package installed, an additional three modes are accessible: Race Pro 1, Race Pro 2 and Race Pro 3.
+6. New riding modes.
+Standard modes covered Rain, Road, Dynamic, and Race.
+With the M Package installed, three additional modes unlocked: Race Pro 1, Race Pro 2, and Race Pro 3.

-7. New pipes: New exhaust system weighing almost 3 pounds less than prior model years.
+7. New pipes.
+A redesigned exhaust system shed nearly 3 pounds versus prior model years.

-8. New suspension: The all-new suspension system features a Flex Frame composition where the engine facilities the role of load bearer.
-The Flex Frame factor improves the overall ergonomics and refine the geometry for improved handling and increased traction.
+8. New suspension.
+The all-new Flex Frame used the engine itself as a load-bearing structural element, improving overall ergonomics and refining chassis geometry for better handling and increased traction.

-9. New instrument panel: The data cluster has been updated to a 6.5 inch TFT multifunctional instrument panel.
+9. New instrument panel.
+The data cluster was updated to a 6.5-inch TFT multifunctional display — a genuine leap from the previous analog-hybrid setup.

-On paper, the S1000RR is loaded with components engineered to make it faster and lighter with an enhanced rider experience.
-It looks dramatically different yet remains true to its original profile and line work.
+On paper, the 2020 S1000RR was loaded with components engineered to make it faster and lighter with a genuinely enhanced rider experience — and in hindsight, it set the template BMW has continued to build on through the 2023 update, the 2025 model, and the M 1000 R. It looked dramatically different from its predecessor yet stayed true to the S1000RR’s original profile and line work, a balance BMW has kept finding ever since.

 About The Author